 Bobby Moore is the Most Famous Soccer Player to Play for a Texas Team

 Bobby Moore is my answer to the question of who is the best soccer player to play on a Texas professional team, though this opinion is not straight forward.
+Bobby Moore is my answer to the question of who is the best soccer player to play on a Texas professional team, though this opinion is not straight forward.
+Paulo Borges, recognized by many at the time as a top international player for Bangu AC and Brazil, played for a short period of time at the Houston Stars in the 1967 United Soccer Association.
 A case can also be made for Mexican star Hugo Sanchez, who played for the Dallas Burn in their inaugural 1996 MLS season.
 Sanchez was a legendary forward at Atletico and Real Madrid, scoring more than 200 goals over a 12-year career in Spain.
 He also tallied 29 times in 58 international appearances for the Mexican National Team.
 An example of Sanchez’s talent is seen in this video of a bicycle kick goal during his season in Dallas.

 After this article was originally published, a reader pointed out to me that Carli Lloyd, the U.S. Women’s legend, should be added to this short list.
 Lloyd, who is one of the most decorated U.S. Women National Team players in international competition, played for the NWSL Houston Dash between 2015 and 2017.
 Among other honors, Lloyd was named as FIFA’s Best Women’s player twice in 2015 and 2017.
 There is no question she should be considered in this best player discussion.